 We have noticed many food lovers have been lost on what makes a premium quality olive oil.
-Marketeers from supermarkets have found creative ways to make labels misleading.
 'Extra-virgin' and 'cold-pressed' have been used to increase profit margin at the expense of health prevention claims.

 We strive to give you full transparency on the olive tree cultivation, olive oil pressing and bottling.
-We do this online, through social media, in collaboration with science (see youtube) and by explaining olive oil quality characteristics in our blogs.
+We do this online, through social media, in collaboration with science (learn more from the interview with Professor Vlyssides TU Athens) and by explaining olive oil quality characteristics in our blogs.
 Just scroll below to find more on how we craft a superior quality of extra-virgin olive oil, now ranking among the healthiest worldwide!

 Our Oil Lab tested

 All Elietsa olive oils are lab-tested.
-Its not mandatory and something most brands and supermarkets are not sharing this with their consumers.
-Why? we can just guess....
+Its not mandatory to share the quality whilst it is important for you to verify...!?
+Most brands and supermarkets are simply not taking this on for their consumers.
+Why?
+We can just guess....

 Elietsa Early Harvest

 An early harvest of the olives is important for the quality.
-The olives are green/black and are collected by scraping them from the trees.
-Right after collecting the olives, they need to be pressed to oil in the pressing mills.
+Our olives are from the premium Koroneiki variety and are collected by scraping them from the trees.
+Right after collecting our circular farmed olives, they need to be pressed to oil in the pressing mills.
 For a best quality pressing needs to be done at a temperature below 27C and no chemicals to be used.

 Extra Virgin is the best quality of olive oil.
-Acidity is the quality standard based on which an olive oil can tag itself 'extra-virgin'.
-According to EU standard the acidity needs to be below 0,8.
+Acidity is the quality standard.
+Based upon also an olive oil can tag itself 'extra-virgin'.
+According to EU standards the acidity needs to be below 0,8.
 The lower it is the more premium the quality.

 From the lab test (see this page) the 3 most important quality treats are summarized here: